oslabs-beta/AtomicKafka/README.md

 ___

 ## License
-Released under the MIT License
+This product is released under the MIT License